 8. Rival IQ

-Rival IQ is a competitor research tool which allows you to monitor your position in the search for keywords that drive traffic to your website.
+Rival IQ is a competitor research tool that allows you to monitor your position in the search for keywords that drive traffic to your website.

 You can also use this tool to see what your competitors are doing to get ahead in search rankings.
 You will be able to analyse the keywords that drive traffic to their websites, their on-site optimisation, their landing pages, and their paid search strategy with data provided by SEMrush.